 Full details of visa and entry requirements for all countries can be found here We recommend that all visa requirements are completed at least two months prior to departure.
 N.B.
 Non-British nationals/non-British passport holders may require visas/transit visas and it is the responsibility of the individual to check all passport and visa requirements with the Embassy of the country (or countries) to or through which they are travelling.

 UK citizens do not need a visa for short trips to countries in the EU and to Iceland, Liechtenstein, Norway, or Switzerland.
 You can stay for up to 90 days in any 180-day period.
-However, a European Travel Information and Authorisation System (ETIAS) is planned to be introduced in 2022, for travel to EU member states.
+However, a European Travel Information and Authorisation System (ETIAS) is planned to be launched in 2022, for travel to EU member states.
 An ETIAS will be valid for 3 years, will cost 7 Euros (free to under 18s) and will need to be applied for before departure (online application).
-The new ETIAS system is expected to be launched on January 1, 2022.
-It will, however, become completely effective and obligatory for all travellers by the end of 2022.
+It will become obligatory for all travellers by the end of 2022.
 Further information about the ETIAS system can be found here

 Passport holders from the UK or other eligible countries can travel to the USA under the Visa Waiver Program by obtaining an Electronic System for Travel Authorisation (ESTA).
 The help area on the ESTA website provides comprehensive information on the application process

 The guarantee of free mobile phone roaming throughout the EU, Iceland, Liechtenstein, and Norway has ended.
 Check with your phone operator to find out about any roaming charges you may incur whilst away.